fwuermseher/EvoBandits/README.md

 ---

-EvoBandits (Evolutionary Multi-Armed Bandits) is an innovative optimization algorithm designed to tackle stochastic problems with high efficiency.
-By combining genetic algorithms with multi-armed bandit mechanisms, EvoBandits offers a unique, reinforcement learning-based approach to solving complex, large-scale optimization issues.
+EvoBandits (Evolutionary Multi-Armed Bandits) is an innovative optimization algorithm designed to tackle stochastic problems efficiently.
+EvoBandits offers a reinforcement learning-based approach to solving complex, large-scale optimization issues by combining genetic algorithms with multi-armed bandit mechanisms.
 Whether you're working in operations research, machine learning, or data science, EvoBandits provides a robust, scalable solution for optimizing your stochastic models.

 ## Usage
-To install EvoBandits, add the following to your Cargo.toml file:
+To install EvoBandits:

 ```bash
 pip install evobandits